IntersectMBO/Open-Source-Office/README.md

-# OSPO
+# Proejct Support Office
-Welcome to our OSPO page!
-Our OSPO is responsible for managing our open source program and community, and ensuring that we engage with the open source community in a transparent and effective manner.
+Welcome to our PSO page!
+Our PSO is responsible for managing our open source program and community, and ensuring that we engage with the open source community in a transparent and effective manner.
 Below, you will find information about our open source policies and processes, as well as resources for contributors and community members.

 Our open source policy outlines our commitment to open source software and our principles for contributing to open source projects.